angelicacodes/book_recommendation/README.md

 See data/scrape/final/scraping.ipynb for the functions and code used to scrape the data.

-I opted for scraping the data with Selenium because the datasets available with similar data were oudated and did not have features such as text reviews, page length, or genre-- features that I wanted to have available for a phase 2 of this project which includes content based filtering.
+I opted for scraping the data with [Selenium](https://pypi.org/project/selenium/) because the datasets available with similar data were outdated and did not have features such as text reviews, page length, or genre-- features that I want to have available for a phase 2 of this project which includes content based filtering.

 I was not able to use the Goodreads API because they did not provide one that enabled me to get the data that I needed--books connected to individual ratings, the ratings in the APIs availalble were aggregates.